-Nutrition education and other activities related to well-being aligned with the Y’s HEPA (Healthy Eating and Physical Activity Standards.
-This initiative fosters the best possibly nutrition and physical activity outcomes for K-12 Before and After Care participants.
+Nutrition education and other activities related to well-being are aligned with the Y’s HEPA (Healthy Eating and Physical Activity Standards).
+This initiative fosters the best possible nutrition and physical activity outcomes for K-12 Before and After Care participants.
 The program incorporates the Healthy U program utilizing the CATCH Curriculum and Character Development, and Social/Emotional Learning.

 Indoor or outdoor activities that align with the Y’s HEPA Standards and are structured through the Healthy U program utilizing the CATCH curriculum.

 A time for small groups or partners to by grade to work on homework in the presence of an adult staff member.